Updated June 2020

 Traveling Solo on a Tour

-- If you’re feeling a little shaky about going full out with the solo travel, joining a tour is a great gate-way alternative that gives you a taste of independence without being completely by yourself.
+- If you’re feeling a little shaky about your first trip alone, joining a tour is a great gate-way alternative that gives you a taste of independence without being completely by yourself.

-- There’s a really good chance you’ll meet new friends you’ll keep in touch with long after you get home.
+- There’s a really good chance you’ll meet new friends you’ll keep in touch with long after you are home.

 - You’re subject to a set itinerary and a group consensus.